 13.8 The following guideline figures are used in assessing payments to counsel at the application for permission to appeal stage:

 |Applications for permission to appeal||Junior||KC|

 |Attending oral hearing by Appeal Panel||£1600||£2100|

-13.8 The general rule is that only one counsel's fees is allowed on assessment for any stage of an application for permission to appeal but see paragraphs 4.6 and 4.7.
+13.10 The general rule is that only one counsel's fees is allowed on assessment for work at the application for permission to appeal stage (but see paragraphs 4.6 and 4.7).